ros2/ros2_documentation/source/Integrations-and-related/Simulators/MVSim/Getting-Started-MVSim.rst

 Prerequisites
 -------------

-You should have MVSim installed following the :doc:`Installation-Ubuntu` tutorial.
+You should have MVSim installed following the :doc:`../Webots/Installation-Ubuntu` tutorial.

 Tasks
 -----